Phebe Mann

-Phebe Mann is Chair of the Institution of Civil Engineers London.
-She is a Visiting Professor of Construction Law, Management, and Engineering at Loughborough University and was an associate professor in highway and transportation at the University of East London.
+Phebe Mann is Deputy Chair of Council, Institution of Civil Engineers (ICE), Chair of the Institution of Civil Engineers London.
+She is a visiting professor of Construction Law, Management, and Engineering at Loughborough University and was an associate professor in highway and transportation at the University of East London.
 As a Chartered Civil Engineer, Chartered Surveyor, European Engineer, Chartered Construction Manager, and Fellow of the Chartered Institute of Arbitrators, Mann is the first woman engineer of minority ethnic origin appointed by the Lord Chancellor to the Upper Tribunal (Transport Jurisdiction), General Regulatory Chamber (Transport, Information Rights & Estate Agents Jurisdictions), Tax Chamber and Agricultural Land Tribunal for Wales.
 Phebe was the winner of the Woman of Outstanding Achievement Tomorrow's Leader Award.
 Phebe is also the first and only woman to hold eight professional qualifications concurrently in the UK.
-She has been recognized with a Top 50 Women in Engineering Award (WE50) for her outstanding achievements in engineering.
+She has been recognised with a Top 50 Women in Engineering Award (WE50) for her outstanding achievements in engineering.
+Phebe was an ICE QUEST Scholar for her Interdisciplinary Design of the Built Environment at Cambridge Institute of Sustainability Leadership (CISL).

 Early life and education

 Mann achieved her City & Guilds Plumbing and Electrical Installation Qualifications with distinctions in all the modules at The College of Haringey, Enfield, and North East London.
 Mann's father was involved with Scouting.
 Mann holds many professional qualifications.
 She earned a master's degree in Computer Science from Hughes Hall, Cambridge.
 She was in the first ever cohort of University of Cambridge students studying Interdisciplinary Design for the Built Environment.
 She completed a master's degree in Construction Management at Loughborough University.
 She also holds a law degree from the University of Buckingham, LLM in Construction Law, Arbitration, and Adjudication from the Robert Gordon University, a Master in Bridge Engineering from University of Surrey, a postgraduate certificate in academic practice from Reading University, and a Masters in Research Methods and PhD in Collaborative Design from the Open University.